 In most cases, we have found that the Plan G offers the best value.
 The only difference between it and the Plan F is that the Plan G does not pay the annual Part B Medicare deductible (which is $183 in 2017).
 Yet many times the difference in premium between these two plans is $300 or more per year!
 Check our video comparing Plan F and Plan G for more detailed information.

 Plan F is by far the most popular plan.
 But the Plan G has been gaining market share as more people are educated about its value over the Plan F, as mentioned above.
 We have also seen increased interest in the Plan N in the last few years.
 Plan N offers lower premiums if you are willing to take on some cost sharing – specifically up to a $20 co-pay for doctor visits and $50 co-pay for emergency room visits.
 See our video on Plan N for more information.

-Integrity Senior Solutions can compare the rates of all the plans and all the insurance companies in your ZIP code.
+Integrity Senior Solutions can do a Medigap comparison by comparing the rates of all the plans and all the insurance companies in your ZIP code.
 We will gladly send you a PDF printout of the plan customized to your needs, or you can watch along on your computer screen or tablet in real-time as we show you the options available to you through our quoting system.